florentc/xob/doc/xob.md

 xob works well under multihead setups but there is no easy way to configure the position of the bar for now.
 For example, in a dual monitor setup with the default configuration, the horizontal centering is not local to one of the two monitors.
 It is global.
 The bar might be split in two: one part on each screen.
 Stick to a corner or use absolute positioning.
 If you want an xob instance to be centered (horizontally) on the far-right monitor, set *x.relative* to 1.0 (anchored on the far right) and the *x.offset* to minus half the width of that screen.

-# PLANNED FEATURES
+# CONTRIBUTIONS

-* Multihead-friendly configuration.
-* New overflow styles.
-* Smooth transitions.
-* Configuration through X resources.

-Contributions and critics are welcome.
+Feedback and contributions are welcome.